Pennsauken Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 144.85 mi of roadways, of which 105.82 mi were maintained by the municipality, 26.76 mi by Camden County, 10.27 mi by the New Jersey Department of Transportation and 2.00 mi by the Delaware River Port Authority.

-Major roads through the township include Route 130, the largest highway through the township, which intersects with Route 73 in the northern part of the township, near the Cinnaminson Township border.
+Major roads through the township include U.S. Route 130, the largest highway through the township, which intersects with Route 73 in the northern part of the township, near the Cinnaminson Township border.
 Route 90 is a short highway leading to the Betsy Ross Bridge, which connects the township with Philadelphia.
 Owned and operated by the Delaware River Port Authority, the bridge stretches 8500 ft between abutments and opened to traffic on April 30, 1976.
-New Jersey Route 38 and Route 70 merge westbound in the eastern part of the township near the Cherry Hill border and U.S. Route 30 at the border with Camden.
-US 130 and 30 and NJ 38 and 70 converge at the Airport Circle in the southern section of Pennsauken Township.
+Route 38 and Route 70 merge westbound in the eastern part of the township near the Cherry Hill border and U.S. Route 30 at the border with Camden.

+U.S. 130 and U.S. 30 and Routes 38 and 70 converge at the Airport Circle in the southern section of Pennsauken Township, which has been called the first highway traffic circle in the United States.
+Originally opened in 1927, the circle has been reconfigured out of existence with a series of ramps and flyovers constructed in subsequent decades.

-CR 537 passes through in the south while CR 543 travels through in the north.
+County Route 537 passes through in the south while County Route 543 travels through in the north.

 Public transportation

 The township hosts three NJ Transit rail stops.
-The Pennsauken-Route 73 and 36th Street stations on the River Line offer service between Trenton and Camden.
+The Pennsauken–Route 73 station and 36th Street on the River Line offer service between Trenton and Camden.
 The Pennsauken Transit Center on River Road features a transfer between the River Line and the Atlantic City Line, which provides rail service between Atlantic City and Philadelphia.
 The station was constructed at a cost of $40 million and opened for commuters in October 2013.